Updated: Jul 18

 Science Behind Singing Bowl Therapy

 Sound, seen as vibrations is the source of the beginning of the universe.
 As per Samkhya philosophy the entire universe is made up of only two entities; pure consciousness and the bio force energy or the Prana.
 Sound is nothing but the energy, prana vibrating at a certain frequency which falls under the audible range of the human ear.
+The practice of Mantra yoga is based on the same principle.
 All the basic elements which combine in different proportions to make up the various components of the material part of the universe are nothing but the condensed form of the same energy.
 As per the quantum physics,at the core of the atom, the fundamental unit of any element is nothing but the electrons & protons ( electrically- energy- charges particles) vibrating at a certain frequency - resonance- for a particular elements.

 The physical body , or the Annamaya Kosha, is also made up of the same elements and accordingly each cell which can be ultimately segmented into atoms is vibrating at its own frequency; a human body as a whole is a collection of millions of cells vibrating with their individual frequencies, which differentiate their functions in the body, in a perfect synchronisation with each other.
 This synchronisation of the vibrating frequencies of the solidified energy ( flesh and bones) is what makes keeping different components of the body together in the form of a complete individual possible.
 We are unable to hear this resonance of the vibrating energy within us as their frequency falls out of the audible range of the human ear.